 - Chief Financial Officer who has primary responsibility for designing, implementing and coordinating the overall Group risk management and internal control practices.
-The Chief Financial Officer attends the Audit and Risk Committee meetings to present the Chief Financial Officer's Report.
-The Chief Financial Officer has the authority to report directly to the Board or Audit and Risk Committee on any matter; - General Manager Supply Chain and National Workplace Health and Safety Manager who have specific responsibilities in respect of operational risks including workplace health and safety, business continuity, environmental, sustainability and industrial relations risks.
-An Operational Risk Report is prepared for the May and November Audit and Risk Committee meetings and the National Workplace Health and Safety Manager prepares a workplace health and safety report for the monthly Board meetings and is regularly required to attend and present at Board meetings on Group workplace health and safety strategy and performance; - Group IT Risk & Security Manager who has specific responsibilities in respect of the Group's information technology security and risk environment.
-The IT Risk & Security Manager attends and presents at Audit and Risk Committee meetings as required; - Company Secretary who is responsible for putting in place adequate insurances to cover the major group insurable risks including property and business interruption, product and public liability, product recall and directors and officers liability insurances.
+The Chief Financial Officer attends the Board and Audit and Risk Committee meetings and presents bi-annually, the Chief Financial Officer's Report.
+The Chief Financial Officer has the authority to report directly to the Board or Audit and Risk Committee on any matter at any time; - General Manager Supply Chain and National Workplace Health and Safety (WHS) Manager who have specific responsibilities in respect of operational risks including workplace health and safety, business continuity, environmental, sustainability, ethical sourcing and industrial relations risks.
+The National WHS Manager prepares a workplace health and safety report for the monthly Board meetings and is regularly required to attend and present at Board meetings on Group workplace health and safety strategy and performance; - General Manager, Business Transformation & Technology and Cyber Security Manager who have specific responsibilities in respect of the Group's information technology security and risk environment including cyber security risks.
+The General Manager, Business Transformation & Technology and Cyber Security Manager attend and present at Audit and Risk Committee meetings as required; - Company Secretary who is responsible for putting in place adequate insurances to cover the major group insurable risks including property and business interruption, public and products liability, product recall and directors and officers liability insurances.
 The Group's insurance brokers are AON Risk Services who assist with arranging the insurances and claims management.
-The insurance policies are placed with reputable insurers with appropriate coverage, limits and deductibles. - Internal Audit function under the management of PWC.
-The Internal Audit activities are carried out by a combination of internal and appropriately qualified external resources from PWC based on an annual program of work approved by the Audit and Risk Committee.
-The internal audit function provides management and the Board with an independent, objective assurance and consulting activity in relation to the adequacy of the design, and effectiveness of the implementation of the Group's governance, risk management, internal control, key business processes and compliance systems.
-The Internal Audit function has independent access to the Audit and Risk Committee and is independent of the External Audit function; and - External Audit activities undertaken by the External Auditor, KPMG, to review internal controls as part of the year end audit procedures.
+The insurance policies are placed with reputable insurers with appropriate coverage, limits and deductibles. - Internal Audit activities are carried out by a combination of internal and appropriately qualified external resources from PWC based on an annual program of work approved by the Audit and Risk Committee.
+The internal audit function provides both management and the Board with independent objective assurance in relation to the adequacy of the design, and effectiveness of the implementation of the Group's governance, risk management, internal control, key business processes and compliance systems and their operational effectiveness.
+The Internal Audit function has independent access to the Audit and Risk Committee and is independent of the External Audit function; - External Audit activities undertaken by the External Auditor, KPMG, to review internal controls as part of their half year review and full year audit procedures.
 Internal control weaknesses are identified by the External Auditor and communicated to management to address through a formal reporting process.
-The actions taken by management are reviewed by the Chief Financial Officer and Group Financial Controller as part of the stewardship review process for the half and full year accounts.
+The actions taken by management are reviewed by the Chief Financial Officer and Group Financial Controller as part of the stewardship review process, on a quarterly basis, and for the half and full year accounts.

-The Group has implemented risk management software across the Group for the purpose of identifying and managing workplace health and safety, business continuity and environmental risks.
-The software is a critical tool for executives and senior management and has enhanced the identification, reporting and monitoring of actions in this important area in order to support management's objectives.
+The Group has implemented risk management software across the Group for the purpose of identifying and managing workplace health and safety risks.
+The software is a critical tool for executives and senior management and has enhanced the identification, reporting and monitoring of actions in this important area.

 Risk management is embedded in the Group's policies and procedures which have enabled the Group to pro-actively identify and manage all types of risk within the organisation.
-The Board aims to continually evaluate and re-assess the risk management and internal control practices of the Group to ensure current good practice is maintained and to preserve and create value within the organisation.
+The Board aims to continually evaluate and re-assess the risk management and internal control practices of the Group to ensure current good practice is maintained and to preserve and create long-term value within the organisation.